 4. Take good care.

 Once it’s in your fleet, include an equipment inspection with every rental.
-Doing a walk-around inspection with customers before a machine leaves the yard not only assures them the machine is in solid working order, it can also inspire renters to take better care of your equipment while they use it.
+Doing a walk-around inspection with customers before a machine leaves the yard not only assures them the machine is in solid working order it can also inspire renters to take better care of your equipment while they use it.

 5. Keep it up to date.

-Every rental fleet includes those tried-and-true items that have been around since the beginning of time and keep on earning, despite the appearance of wear and tear.
+Every rental fleet includes those tried-and-true items that have been around since the beginning of time and keep on earning despite the appearance of wear and tear.
 But let’s face it, customers are generally attracted to equipment that looks new and has the latest technology.
 To ensure your machines pass muster, rotate the fleet to encourage even wear, and be sure to phase out units when they begin to cost more than they’re worth to keep around.
-Meanwhile, keep your machines looking new by keeping them clean, touching up the paint periodically and maybe even spraying on some tire black.
-These simple things can go a long way toward making your fleet shine bright, which is its own inexpensive form of advertising.
+Meanwhile, keep your machines looking new by keeping them clean, touching up the paint periodically, and maybe even spraying on some tires black.
+These simple things can go a long way toward making your fleet shine bright, which is its inexpensive form of advertising.

 Equipment utilization earns the income that keeps your business running.
-Fortunately, there are many variables that affect how often your machines are rented.
+Fortunately, many variables affect how often your machines are rented.
 Just don’t leave them up to chance.
 With these five tips, you can begin to take a strategic approach to ensuring renters consistently choose your equipment over the competition’s.

 Interested in learning more about Record360?
 Schedule a demonstration today.